Where does our local hard water come from?

 It doesn't help when from time to time we are instructed by the water boards to boil our water due to unsafe levels of bacteria detected.
 That gives a lot of people cause for concern.
 However, the real trust is closer to home, and the answer can be seen in our kettles and glasses of water.

-In Kent and Sussex, regional statistics state that every person uses approximately 156 litres of water a day, and this figure has been growing by approximately 1% a year with the advance of larger showerheads and pumped water systems used in modern British homes.
+In the South East, regional statistics state that every person uses approximately 156 litres of water a day, and this figure has been growing by approximately 1% a year with the advance of larger showerheads and pumped water systems used in modern British homes.

 Of all this water, only 4% is used for drinking water and food preparation purposes – that's just 6 litres a day!

 With so little water used for drinking and food preparation purposes, mains water is treated at water treatment plants to be safe enough to drink, but that is it – no further treatment happens to it once it leaves the water treatment works, and so by the time it reaches you, it will be very different as it will pick up contaminants, sediment, and minerals along the way.